TCC-Team-Cipher/.github/profile/README.md

 # Team Cipher
-The Trumpington Community College Robotics team.
-We're currently preparing for the FTC 2023-24 CENTERSTAGE competition.
+We're the Trumpington Community College Robotics team.
+We're currently preparing for the FTC 2024-25 Into the Deep competition.
+For more info check out our website and blog at [https://teamcipher.xyz](https://teamcipher.xyz)!